 Norway wealth fund to push firms for more non-financial data

-Norway's $1.1 trillion wealth fund will this year push the 9,200 firms it invests in to provide corporate sustainability data regularly and in a standardised way in its latest effort to get disclosures, it said on Tuesday.
+Norway's wealth fund will this year push the 9,200 firms it invests in to provide more and better data about their social and environmental impact and to do so regularly and in a standardised way.
+The world's largest fund, worth $1.1 trillion, was an early mover on corporate sustainability, addressing issues such as child labour and water consumption more than a decade ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)